Fermat-ORG/fermat-framework/README.md

 ## Problem #4
 ### Banks not stepping in

-#### Descrption:
+#### Description:

 * Traditional banks can see the disruption coming.
 They see that crypto networks are a disruptive technology opening up a huge opportunity for those who can take it quickly enough and a great threat to those who can't.
 They lack the agility to come up with a solution by themselves and their traditional platform providers aren't helping.
 They need to move/react quickly but at the same time should have the agility to adapt to this rapidly evolving landscape.

-* The only way they have recognised so far is to connect to and rely upon a set of startups in order to be able to run a crypto bank.
+* The only way they have recognized so far is to connect to and rely upon a set of startups in order to be able to run a crypto bank.
 They understand the risk of dealing with companies that can go bankrupt overnight or that don't fully comply with regulations.
 They are also facing the fact that converting them into crypto banks is not the core business of any of these startups.

 * Integrating each of their systems one by one into this new technology appears to be a huge and resource intensive project.